What is a Sales Supervisor?

 - Customer information databases

-How do I Become a Sales Supervisor?
+How to Become a Sales Supervisor

-Where Sales Supervisors Work
+Where Sales Supervisors Are Employed

 - Purchasing Agents, Except Wholesale, Retail, and Farm Products